Social studies

 • francophone settlement and contributions to Alberta

-• discrimination and racism in Alberta
+• introduction to discrimination and racism in Alberta

 • provincial and municipal governments